Tas33n/Shahin-telecom-bot/README.md

 ## Self-Hosting Instructions

-Edit: The third party API that I used for this is down.

 * Host a beken api server in your host
 * Use Python3 (and pip3) to install the 'telepot' and 'requests' modules.